 It took me a long while to really embrace Instagram and how best I could make it work in my favour.
 I always loved the concept of pictures over words and Twitter seemed to be dying a death quicker than Dubsmash.
 But in terms of the blog I couldn’t get my head round how I could use it as a platform to publicise myself when it was so intrinsically visual and you couldn’t post hyperlinks.
 So for a long time it was just pictures of me and Dave in pubs.
+It’s only recently I’ve been trying to pay more attention to how to grow your Instagram following.

 Now of course though the world has caught on and instagram is the most used and most influential platform out there.
 With over 1 billion monthly users, how is it that less than 1000 of them follow me?
 I’m hilarious!